Updated 12/28/17; Originally published 3/13/16

 - It is not separate from the VA loan, rather you use it on top of the VA (or other type) loan

-This loan type is worth looking into if you are a Texas resident and military veteran or service member.
+The Tex Vet loan is worth looking into if you are a Texas resident and military veteran or service member.

 Incredibly, I’m a Texan who bought five homes while active duty in the Army – one each time I PCSed or returned from a deployment.
 And yet I did not know anything about the Tex Vet loan until I left the Army and became a Realtor.
-I have no idea if or what I would have saved on my home if I had known about it at the time.
+I have no idea if or what I might have saved on my home if I had known about it at the time.
 And very few clients I’ve worked with are aware of it, either.
-The reason for this, I believe, is that most lenders are NOT Tex Vet eligible (like USAA at the moment), and therefore don’t offer the program or any awareness of it.
+The reason, I believe, is that most lenders are NOT Tex Vet eligible, and therefore don’t advertise the program.